 A shipboard Qualified Assessor (QA) who witnesses a practical demonstration may sign the appropriate blocks and pages in the Record of Assessment in Enclosure (3) or an equivalent record.
 All assessments must be signed by a qualified assessor approved by the Coast Guard in accordance with 46 CFR 10.405.
-In order to facilitate the transition to this new requirement, the Coast Guard will accept assessments that have been demonstrated in the presence of and signed by an assessor who has not been Coast Guard approved until December 31, 2019, provided that the assessor meets the professional requirements in 46 CFR 10.405(a)(3) to assess competence for the specific endorsement.
+In order to facilitate the transition to this new requirement, the Coast Guard will accept assessments that have been demonstrated in the presence of and signed by an assessor who has not been Coast Guard approved until December 31, 2023, provided that the assessor meets the professional requirements in 46 CFR 10.405(a)(3) to assess competence for the specific endorsement.
 Assessors must be in possession of the level of endorsement, or other professional credential, which provides proof that he or she has attained a level of experience and qualification equal or superior to the relevant level of knowledge, skills, and abilities to be assessed (46 CFR 10.405(a)(3)).
-In the interim, the Coast Guard will accept assessments signed by mariners who hold an appropriate national endorsement and have at least 1 year of experience as Chief Engineer or Second Engineer Officer (national First Assistant Engineer) on seagoing vessels of at least 750 kW (1,000 HP).
-For assessments signed on a military vessel, the assessor should have experience as Chief Engineering Officer on seagoing vessels of at least 750 kW (1,000 HP) or more.
+Until June 30, 2024, the Coast Guard will accept assessments signed before January 1, 2024 by mariners who hold an appropriate national endorsement and have at least 1 year of experience as Chief Engineer or Second Engineer Officer (national First Assistant Engineer) on seagoing vessels of at least 750 kW (1,000 HP) or more.
 Military assessors should only conduct assessments that are within their personal experience and are relevant to the vessel on which they are conducted.
-For example, assessments involving a specific propulsion mode should not be performed on a vessel that is not fitted with that mode of propulsion and/or by an assessor who lacks experience in that propulsion mode.
-After December 31, 2019, QAs must be approved by the National Maritime Center (46 CFR 10.405).
-Qualified military personnel need not be approved QAs continue to sign assessments on military vessels after December 31, 2019.
+For example, assessments involving a specific propulsion mode should not be performed on a vessel that is not fitted with that mode of propulsion and/or by an assessments involving a specific propulsion mode.
+After December 31, 2023, QAs must be approved by the National Maritime Center (46 CFR 10.405).
+Qualified military personnel need not be approved QAs continue to sign assessments on military vessels after December 31, 2023.